ULHPC/tutorials/sequential/basics/README.md

 (access)$> sbatch ./launcher.stressme.sh --joblog /dev/null "{1..100}"
 ```

-In this case, you can be reassured on your htop usage:
+In this case, you can be reassured on your htop usage (here sampled on iris)

 ![](images/screenshot_htop_gnu_parallel_j28.png)